EnglishEnglish

 What Is the Skin Effect?

-Skin effect is the tendency of alternating current (AC) to concentrate more near the outer surface of a conductor as frequency increases.
+Skin effect is the tendency of alternating current to concentrate nearer the outer surface of a conductor as frequency increases.

-At normal power frequency (50/60 Hz), the effect in small conductors may be modest.
-But as frequency increases (including harmonic components), current distribution becomes less uniform, which can increase effective AC resistance.
+At normal power frequency (50/60 Hz) the effect in small conductors is modest.
+But as frequency rises — including harmonic components — current distribution becomes less uniform, which increases effective AC resistance.

 That means: